Intrusion Detection and Fail2Ban

 Section titled “Chapter 34: Intrusion Detection and Fail2Ban”Comprehensive Guide to Linux Intrusion Detection

-Section titled “Comprehensive Guide to Linux Intrusion Detection”33.1 Understanding Intrusion Detection
+Section titled “Comprehensive Guide to Linux Intrusion Detection”Why This Matters in DevOps/SRE

 Section titled “Installation and Setup”# Installsudo apt install fail2ban # Debian/Ubuntusudo yum install fail2ban # RHEL/CentOSsudo pacman -S fail2ban # Arch